wanhive/hub/docs/INSTALL.md

 netMask = 0xfffffffffffffc00
 ```

-**NOTE**: client-to-client communication is further restricted based on the "client type" (not covered in this documentation).
+**NOTE**: client-to-client communication is further restricted by the "client-type" (not covered in this documentation).

 ## Authentication hub (Server)